 IoT-enabled wristbands and other devices can personalize the museum experience for visitors.
 This can lead to higher attendance numbers, an increase in memberships, and more revenue for institutions.
 The Children’s Museum of Houston saw memberships rise in 2016, after it launched an IoT-linked spy-themed scavenger hunt.
 Now, three years later, the scavenger hunt remains a popular activity.
 The museum also offers it as part of its on-site birthday parties and corporate events.

 Wireless sensor networks are saving institutions money and staff time, protecting resources, safeguarding staffers, and raising revenues.
 Those organizations gain the freedom to do more with their resources and new income.
-As more museums, zoos, and parks see what IoT technology can do, the use cases for IoT networks will almost certainly expand.
+As more museums, zoos, and parks see what IoT technology can do, the Applications for IoT networks will almost certainly expand.

 Written by Sam Cece, Founder, President, & CEO of Swift Sensors.